 Benefits for Students

-By creating productive partnerships between highly trained student peer tutors and faculty in the disciplines, the TRAC Fellows Program helps students:
+By creating productive partnerships between highly trained undergraduate writing coaches and faculty in the disciplines, the TRAC Fellows Program helps students:

 Working with the fellows, students will practice habits that lead to better writing and communication skills and strategies that are important in college as well as in their specific disciplines and careers after graduation.